TimoVoskuilen/apenpokken/README.md

 My dataset includes countrys, confirmed cases, suspected cases, Hospitalized and travel history from people who have, or might have the monkeypox virus.
 The dataset was created by: Deep Contractor and was obtained from: https://www.kaggle.com/datasets/deepcontractor/monkeypox-dataset-daily-updated?select=Monkey_Pox_Cases_Worldwide.csv

+To plot the indication per country, I would need a data frame with the longtitudes and latitudes from all countrys in the world, I found the following dataset online: https://www.kaggle.com/datasets/paultimothymooney/latitude-and-longitude-for-every-country-and-state